-Below is a list of bills that were deemed problematic for insurance and small business in California.
+Below is a list of bills that PIFC tracked throughout 2021.
+Most of the bills were either signed and chaptered or set aside for next year, known as 2-year bills.
+Many of the bills set for 2-year status will not advance in 2022, however, there are exceptions, and an author may purposely put their bill on hold to gain more knowledge on a subject or to give stakeholders more time to provide feedback.
 Your PIFC team worked diligently to limit the scope of these bills and their impact on your businesses.
 Most lawmakers are willing to work with our Legislative Advocates and we credit the authors of these bills and their staff for taking the time to meet with our team and address the concerns of the insurance industry.

 Bills Held in Committee